Syrian rebel sheikh calls for war on Assad's Alawite heartland

 While thousands of Alawite militiamen and troops have been killed, the majority of civilians killed have been Sunnis, according to opposition monitoring groups tracking the violence.

-“We do not favor a sectarian war.
+“We do not favour a sectarian war.
 But they brought it upon themselves,” said Ayrout, an ultra-conservative Salafist whose father was a well-known Sufi Muslim preacher in Syria.

 “They preferred to side with Bashar and large numbers among them are now responsible for the destruction and the killings.
 They will have to face trial and justice if they want to continue living with us.”